Best oil for seasoning cast iron.

 Grapeseed oil:

-Both oils are neutral in flavour and affordable (find it on amazon for 5$ for a 24-ounce bottle).
+Both oils are neutral in flavor and affordable (find it on Amazon for 5$ for a 24-ounce bottle).
 There’s nothing wrong with using grapeseed oil—it’s just not as good as avocado oil for seasoning.

 Flaxseed oil: